 B.A., Rockefeller College of Public Affairs & Policy, University at Albany, SUNY (summa cum laude, Phi Beta Kappa, Honors Program Scholar)

 New York; New Jersey; U.S. District Courts for the Eastern, Southern, and Northern Districts; New Jersey District Court; U.S. Court of Appeals, Second Circuit

-Josh has been lead counsel in multi-million dollar first-party business interruption and extra-contractual damage claims pursued under quota share policies in state and federal courts and FAA-governed arbitrations throughout the country seeking damages for bad faith breach of contract, and routinely navigates coverage issues involving apportionment, expected or intended harm, the reasonableness of mitigation, apportionment, fraud, time-element coverage, and the non-fortuity and pre-existing injury or damage defenses.
+Josh has been lead counsel in multi-million dollar first-party business interruption, and extra-contractual damage claims involving quota share policies in state and federal courts and FAA-governed arbitrations throughout the country seeking damages for bad faith breach of contract, and routinely navigates coverage issues involving apportionment, expected or intended harm, known loss, reasonableness of mitigation, fraud, time-element coverage, and non-fortuity and pre-existing injury or damage defenses.
 Josh has briefed and argued many reported decisions involving additional-insured coverage under ISO and manuscript endorsements, duty-to-defend and trigger, priority-of-coverage, mid-term cancellations under N.Y.
 Ins.
 Law § 3426(e), continuous injury and allocation, and common law and statutory waiver and estoppel.

 Click "Request A Call" and find a day and time that works best for you.